-It is a modern system of tracking eyeball movements, which enables communication and rehabilitation of patients recovering from strokes, coma and other, equally severe, neurological conditions.
+It is a modern system of tracking eyeball movements, which enables alternative communication and effective therapy of patients recovering from strokes, coma and other, equally severe, neurological conditions.

-C-Eye® is a perfect solution for the patient's home and consists of the following parts:
+C-Eye® II is a perfect solution for the patient's home and consists of the following parts:

-C-Eye® is ideal for communication and rehabilitation of children and adults
+C-Eye® II is ideal for communication and rehabilitation of children and adults

 Children from 1 year of age who suffer from: